How to Manage a Multi-Generational Workforce Effectively

 Share This Article

-Today’s workforce, for the first time in history, spans across five generations: The Traditionalists, Baby Boomers, Gen X, Millennials (Gen Y), and Gen Z. And when we enter uncharted territory, this brings on an abundance of brand-new challenges.
+Today’s workforce, for the first time in history, spans five generations: The Traditionalists, Baby Boomers, Gen X, Millennials (Gen Y), and Gen Z. And when we enter uncharted territory, this brings on an abundance of brand-new challenges.

 Understanding what motivates each generation is critical to effective management.
 Inspiring innovation among your employees and creating a culture that supports it can help drive business growth.
 Let’s dive more deeply into each generation to identify what motivates them and how you can retain them.